Hereditary Factor X Deficiency Is a Rare Bleeding Disorder that Affects About 1 in a Million People1,2

 Peyvandi F, et al. J Thromb Haemost.
 2012.

-A review of data by the Rare Bleeding Disorders Working Group under the Factor VIII and Factor IX Scientific and Standardisation Committee of the International Society on Thrombosis and Haemostasis, exploring the association between residual plasma coagulant factor activity and clinical bleeding profile for each rare bleeding disorder (RB; N=4,359 patients with RBDs in North American, European, UK, and Indian registries).
+A review of data by the Rare Bleeding Disorders Working Group under the Factor VIII and Factor IX Scientific and Standardisation Committee of the International Society on Thrombosis and Haemostasis, exploring the association between residual plasma coagulant factor activity and clinical bleeding profile for each rare bleeding disorder (RBD; N=4,359 patients with RBDs in North American, European, UK, and Indian registries).
 Factor X severity classification based on analysis of registry data from the European Network of RBDs (EN-RBD; n=592 patients with RBDs).

 Unexpected bleeding has been observed over a broad range of factor X deficiency4,6